jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 Parameter fitting aside, this simple model predicts actual traffic so well that any reasonable discussion of the physics of traffic jams has to take it into account.

-### Anti-traffic
+### "Anti-traffic"

 Since occupancy determines flow rate, there's not much benefit to trying to "cancel out" a traffic wave by leaving a ton of space in front of you.
 No matter what you do, you're not going to get to the front of the line before the car in front of you.
-Worse, by leaving extra space in front of you, you're artificially reducing the occupancy of the part of the road in front of you, but since you haven't changed the number of cars trying to use the road, _this comes at the expense of increased occupancy somewhere else_.
+Worse, by leaving space in front of you, you're artificially reducing the occupancy of that part of the road, but since you haven't changed the number of cars trying to use the road, _this comes at the expense of increased occupancy somewhere else_.
 Sure, there's a beautiful line of cars behind you driving at a constant 35 mph, but behind _that_ there's a ridiculous traffic jam that didn't need to be there.